KQM-git/TCL/docs/enemy-data/bosses/overworld-bosses/hypostases/hypostases.md

 * For most of the attacks below, the core will be exposed for a few seconds after the boss uses the attack.
 Use this opportunity to deal damage to the boss.
 * Summons 4 pillars in a large triangle formation around the arena, it will sit on one at a time and teleport between them.
-* Flies into the air and forms a rhombus with its' shell pieces before absOrbing them all and using them to fire a continuous stream of stone pellets.
+* Flies into the air and forms a rhombus with its shell pieces before absOrbing them all and using them to fire a continuous stream of stone pellets.
-* Teleports next to the player and forms its' shell pieces into a giant hammer that it smashes into the ground, sending out a shockwave in front of it.
+* Teleports next to the player and forms its shell pieces into a giant hammer that it smashes into the ground, sending out a shockwave in front of it.
   * This attack can only be used once all of the Hypostasis' pillars have been destroyed.
 * Quickly flies next to the player and forms a large wall, which folds in a "clapping" motion very quickly, dealing damage in an area in front of the wall.
 * Floats into the air and forms a sort of flat, plated formation out of shell pieces while channeling a Geo seal around the player.
 After a few seconds, it will break the seal and instantly summon a large, damaging pillar at the player's location.